MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-user-guide-data-import.md

 RevoScaleR can use data from a wide range of external data sources, including text files, database files on disk (SPSS and SAS), and relational data sources.
 This article puts the focus on text files: delimited (.csv) and fixed-format, plus database files accessed through simple file reads.

-To load data for analysis and visualization, you can use a *data frame* or an .xdf file to provide the data set to Microsoft R. A RevoScaleR function called **rxImport** is used to load the data.
+To store text data for analysis and visualization, you can load it into memory as a *data frame* for the duration of your session, or save it to disk as an .xdf file.
+For either approach, the RevoScaleR **rxImport** function is used to load the data.

-A data frame is the fundamental data structure in R and is fully supported in R Server.
-It is tabular, composed of rows and columns, where columns contain variables and the first row, called the *header*, stores column names.
-Subsequent rows provide data values for each variable associated with a single observation.
-A data frame is a temporary data structure, created when you load some data.
-It exists only for the duration of the session.

-An .xdf file is a binary file format native to Microsoft R, used for persisting data on disk.
-XDF files can store data in multiple physical files to accommodate very large data sets.
-Similar to data frames, storage is column-based, one column per variable, which is highly efficient for targeted read-write operations on individual variables.
-Additionally, .xdf files include precomputed metadata, which is immediately available with no additional processing.

 > [!Note]
-> To take full advantage of XDF, you need R Server (as opposed to R Client).
-Reading and writing chunked data on disk is exclusive to R Server.
+> To get the best use of persisted data in XDF, you need R Server (as opposed to R Client).
+Reading and writing *chunked data* on disk is exclusive to R Server.

 ## About rxImport

-To convert external data into a format understood by RevoScaleR, use the **rxImport** function.
-Although the function takes several arguments, it's essentially just loading data.
-In the simplest case, you can provide a path to an input file.
-If your text format data set is delimited by commas or tabs, this is all that is required for simple data conversion.
-The following example creates a data object loaded with data from a text delimited file:
+Converting external data into a format understood by RevoScaleR is achieved using the **rxImport** function.
+Although the function takes several arguments, it's essentially just loading data from a source file that you provide.
+In the simplest case, you can give it a file path.
+If the data is delimited by commas or tabs, this is all that is required loading the data.
+To illustrate, the following example creates a data object loaded with data from a local text delimited file:

 		> mydataobject <-rxImport("C:/user/temp/mydatafile.csv")

 Depending on arguments, **rxImport** either loads data as a data frame, or outputs the data to an .xdf file saved to disk.
-This article covers a range of data access scenarios for multiple data source types.
-For more information about .xdf administration, see [XDF files](scaler-data-xdf.md).
+This article covers a range of data access scenarios for text files and file-based data access of SPSS and SAS data.
+To learn more about other data sources, see related articles in the table of contents or in the link list at the end of this article.

 ## How to import a text file